mushfoo/kometa-dashboard/planning/prd.md

 - Complete React app with routing and state management
 - All UI components with Tailwind/Shadcn styling
-- Dual-pane YAML editor with Monaco integration
+- Separate YAML editor page with Monaco integration
 - Form validation and error handling

 **Week 3: Core Features**